MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 -   Do you want to deploy hybrid OneDrive?

--   Do your users have OneDrive on-premises data that needs to be migrated to OneDrive in Office 365?
+-   Do your users have OneDrive on-premises data that needs to be migrated to OneDrive in Microsoft 365?

 ## Information protection